-With summer fading away it’s time to get busy again – last couple of weeks I’ve taken time to work on our Open Source PostgreSQL monitoring tool pgwatch2 and partly on request from a couple of bigger organizations using the tool on a larger scale, added another batch of useful management / scaling features and some more minor enhancements from the Github queue as well.
+With summer fading away it’s time to get busy again.
+During the last couple of weeks, I’ve taken time to work on our Open Source PostgreSQL monitoring tool pgwatch2 and added another batch of useful management / scaling features and some more minor enhancements.
+Those were requested by a couple of bigger organizations who are using the tool on a larger scale as well as by the GitHub queue.
 By the way, this is already the 4th “Feature Pack” in one and a half years, so after having implemented the below features we’re considering the software now “ripe”, with no important features missing.
 Also we’re glad that quite some people have given their feedback recently, helping to improve the software even further and thus hopefully helping to provide more value to the PostgreSQL community.
 But read on for a more detailed overview on the most important features from this v1.4.0 update.

 Getting friendly with Ansible & Co

-Similar to the last update we have tried to make pgwatch2 easier to deploy on a larger scale.
-This time nothing new on the containerization front though, but we’ve added the possibility to make repeatable, configuration based deployments possible!
+Similar to the last update, we have tried to make pgwatch2 easier to deploy on a larger scale.
+This time there is nothing new on the containerization front though, but we’ve added the possibility to make repeatable, configuration-based deployments possible!
 Meaning – one can add a config file(s) with connect strings, metric selections / intervals and the metric definitions themselves to some version control / configuration management / application deployment system and deploy the metrics collector easily to each required DB node, pushing metrics directly to InfluxDB or Graphite.
-This works better also for firewalled environments.
+This also works better also for firewalled environments.

-The previously supported centrally managed metrics gatherer / configuration database apporach works as before, but for the case when the amount of servers gets too large (hundreds and above) to be handeled by one central gatherer without lag, one can now add a logical grouping label to the monitored hosts and then deploy separate gatherers for subset(s) of hosts based on that label.
+The previously supported centrally managed metrics gatherer / configuration database approach works as before, but in case the amount of servers gets too large (hundreds and above) to be handeled by one central gatherer without lag, one can now add a logical grouping label to the monitored hosts and then deploy separate gatherers for subset(s) of hosts based on that label.
 There are also other performance changes like batching of metric storage requests and connection pooling, helping to increase throughput.

 Metrics / Dashboards

-As usually there are also a couple of new pre-defined metrics, most notably “psutil” based system statistics (CPU, RAM, disk information), also 2 “preset configs” (the “unprivileged” one for regular login user / developers might be the most useful) and new dashboards to go along with those metrics.
-As as reminder – one doesn’t need to work with the provided dashboards “as is”, but they can just be used as templates or inspiration source for user modifications.
+As usually, there are also a couple of new pre-defined metrics, most notably “psutil” based system statistics (CPU, RAM, disk information), 2 “preset configs” (the “unprivileged” one for regular login user / developers might be the most useful) and new dashboards to go along with those metrics.
+As a reminder – one doesn’t need to work with the provided dashboards “as is”, but they can just be used as templates or inspiration source for user modifications.

 Some other dashboards (e.g. DB overview) got also some minor changes to make them more beginner-friendly.